iamketan56/All-About-CPP-Langauage-Coding-/README.md

 3.A constructor is automatically called when an object is created.<br>
 If we do not specify a constructor, C++ compiler generates a default constructor for us (expects no parameters and has an empty body).<br><br>
 <b>Parameterized Constructors:</b><br>
 It is possible to pass arguments to constructors.
 Typically, these arguments help initialize an object when it is created.
 To create a parameterized constructor, simply <br>add parameters to it the way you would to any other function.
-When you define the constructor’s body, use the parameters to initialize the object.<br>
+When you define the constructor’s body, use the parameters to initialize the object.<br><br>
-<b>For better understanding refer to Parameterizedconstructor.cpp</b><br>
+For better understanding refer to Parameterizedconstructor.cpp<br>